 - GALE Phase 2 Arabic Broadcast News Parallel Text (LDC2012T18)

 - GALE Phase 2 Arabic Web Parallel Text (LDC2013T01)

 GALE Phase 2 Arabic Web Parallel Text includes 60 source-translation document pairs, comprising 42,089 words of Arabic source text and its English translation.
 Data was drawn from various Arabic weblog and newsgroup sources.

-The files in this release were transcribed by LDC staff and/or transcription vendors under contract to LDC in accordance with the Quick Rich Transcription guidelines developed by LDC.
-Transcribers indicated sentence boundaries in addition to transcribing the text.
 Data was manually selected for translation according to several criteria, including linguistic features, transcription features and topic features.
-The transcribed and segmented files were then reformatted into a human-readable translation format and assigned to translation vendors.
+The files were reformatted into a human-readable translation format and assigned to translation vendors.
 Translators followed LDC's Arabic to English translation guidelines.
 Bilingual LDC staff performed quality control procedures on the completed translations.

 Source data and translations are distributed in TDF format.
 TDF files are tab-delimited files containing one segment of text along with meta information about that segment.
 Each field in the TDF file is described in TDF_format.text.
 All data are encoded in UTF-8.